Looking for support for your finance function? Book a time with an expert.

 Beyond these basic approaches, sophisticated organizations often segment market share analysis by:

-• Product categories: Performance across different offerings in your portfolio
+• Product categories: The performance of different offerings in your product suite

 • Distribution channels: Effectiveness in various sales channels (direct, partner, e-commerce)